dkosmari/hid-wiimote-plus/README.md

 The script [99-wiimote.rules](99-wiimote.rules) is installed automatically to `/etc/udev/rules.d`.
 If that script is not present, or conflicts with other scripts, you may end up with devices missing the `ID_INPUT_JOYSTICK` tag, or with wrong permissions.

+A simple way to test if the device is accessible is to use the `evemu` package; run either `evemu-describe` or `evemu-record`, and see if it can access your devices.
+If a device only appears when you run these commands with root/sudo permissions, that means you need to tweak the udev rule.